Nkaruna00/Unity-VR-Game-for-Google-Cardboard/README.md

 # Unity-VR-Game-for-Google-Cardboard
-VR Game made with Unity for Google Cardboard(Android)
+VR Game made with Unity and C# for Google Cardboard (Android)

 ## Description